How to Track Form Submissions Without Google Analytics

 Same website, same visitors, same forms.
 The only difference is how sessions are identified.

-From a legal perspective, the French data protection authority (CNIL) has explicitly stated that cookieless analytics tools that meet specific criteria can operate without consent.
-The upcoming EU Digital Omnibus Package, proposed in November 2025, includes a provision for consent-free audience measurement when data is aggregated and non-identifying.
-The regulatory direction is clearly moving toward recognizing that not all analytics require consent.
+The law is moving the same way.
+France's data protection authority, the CNIL, has said plainly that cookieless analytics tools meeting certain criteria can run without consent.
+The upcoming EU Digital Omnibus Package, proposed in November 2025, carves out consent-free audience measurement when the data is aggregated and can't identify a person.
+Regulators are starting to accept that not every analytics tool needs a banner.

 Setup comparison